 This site contains affiliate links.
 Please see Policies for more information.

-These homemade pop tarts aren’t just easy and tasty, they’re adorable!
-Make these spooky Coffin Pop Tarts as a fun treat for your kids, or bring them to a Halloween party.
-This is also a fun Halloween recipe for kids to make (with supervision), too!
+These homemade Coffin Pop Tarts aren’t just easy and tasty, they’re adorable!
+Make these spooky Coffin Pop Tarts as a fun Halloween breakfast for your kids, or bring them to a Halloween party.

-- Ready to bake refrigerated pie crust (I used Pillsbury brand, you can find it in the refrigerated section).
+- Pie Crust: Ready to bake refrigerated pie crust (I used Pillsbury brand, you can find it in the refrigerated section).

 - Coffin cookie cutter

-- Preheat your oven to 350º F. Lightly grease a cookie sheet with olive oil.
+Step 1: Preheat your oven to 350º F. Lightly grease a cookie sheet with olive oil.
+I used a baking stone.

-- Sprinkle flour on a cutting board or clean countertop, and unroll one pie crust.
-While these don’t have to be fresh from the fridge, they can’t be room temperature–you’re going to want chilled dough for these.
+Sprinkle flour on a cutting board or clean countertop, and unroll one pie crust.
+You’re going to want chilled dough for these.

-- Use the coffin cookie cutter to cut 12 coffin shapes from the piece of dough.
+Use the coffin cookie cutter to cut 12 coffin shapes from the pie crust.

-- Poke holes the top of your poptarts with the fork so steam can escape (and they don’t end up big and puffy).
+Step 4: Poke a few small holes on the top of your pop tarts with a fork so steam can escape.
+This will prevent them from ending up big and puffy.

-- Fill a piping bag or sandwich bag with vanilla frosting.
-You can also buy a small tube of icing
+After the pop tarts cool completely, fill a piping bag or sandwich bag with vanilla frosting.
+You can also buy a small tube of white cookie icing.

 Recipe Tips